snac-cooperative/technical-docs/Requirements/DBUser API.md

 In general, there is no privilege for research, which includes having an account, using the discovery interface and dashboard.
 These are features available to anyone with a login.

+The privilege Unlock Currently Editing refers to an internal status "currently editing" which is part of the user interface bookkeeping.
+In certain rare situations someone will have to change that status back to simply "locked editing", and we want this privilege to be granular (instead of being conflated with Change Locks).

 Discuss: Why are Edit and Create are separate privileges?
 It seems like a good idea, and particular examples would clarify our intent.